PFI official website goes inaccessible amid pan-India NIA raid

-New Delhi, Sep 22: The official website of Popular Front of India (PFI) shut down on Thursday after NIA raided its various premises and detained 105 activists of the front, and arrested its Delhi chief Parvez Ahmed.
+New Delhi, Sep 22: The official website of Popular Front of India (PFI) has been down on Thursday after NIA raided its various premises and detained 106 activists of the front, and arrested its Delhi chief Parvez Ahmed.

 The raids were being conducted by the NIA and Enforcement Directorate (ED) in 11 states.
 PFI's Chairman OMA Salam in Manjeri, Malappuram district has also been searched.